 John has also appeared in the Employment Tribunal in a legally complex matter representing an employee who was arguing that his demotion was tantamount to a dismissal.
 This also necessitated a legal argument as to whether the employer's disciplinary power to demote was incorporated into the Claimant's contract, in addition to detailed cross examination of the employer's senior management as to its disciplinary procedures.

 John was a teacher for nine years before becoming a barrister and enjoyed a management position within a leading secondary school, giving him experience of the realities of employment disputes and experience of handling them at first hand.

-John regularly acts for local authorities in family matters involving children.
-He has also represented parties seeking financial remedies and child arrangements in private law.
+John regularly acts for local authorities, parents and guardians in public law matters involving children and equally regularly represents parties seeking financial remedies and child arrangements in private law.

 John has extensive experience of appearing in complex, multi-day final hearings, including in the High Court, to determine applications for care orders, adoption, residence and contact in respect of children and also frequently advise and appears in matrimonial finance matters with a value in excess of £1,000,000.